hesterrk/Computer-Architecture/ls8/README.md

 executing the current instruction as per usual.)

 If `interrupt_happened`, check the LS-8 spec for details on what to do.

+EXTRA COMMENTS

+Stop further checking of maskedInterrupts

+ If a bit is set and can interrupt now
+ Disable further interrupts
+ Clear the bit in the IS register
+ The PC register is pushed on the stack ´
+ The FL register is pushed on the stack
+ Registers R0-R6 are pushed on the stack in that order

+ The address / vector of the appropriate handler is looked up from the interrupt vector table.
+ Set the PC is set to the handler address

+ While an interrupt is being serviced (between the handler being called and the IRET), further interrupts are disabled

 ## Stretch Goal: Keyboard Interrupts